-After a successful intervention, it’s rare that someone will go to treatment that very moment.
-The person struggling with substance use needs some agency over when they’ll enter treatment—and that’s understandable.
+Three days before treatment and of course, after a successful intervention, it’s rare to find the addict willingly accepting to go into to treatment that very moment or the even the next day.
+The person struggling with substance use needs some agency over when they’ll enter treatment, and that’s understandable.
 On the other hand, they often give excuses as to why they can’t go that day or the next day, excuses that may seem trivial to a family thrilled to see their loved one finally agree to get help.

 It’s important that the family plan for those excuses before the intervention.
 Often the excuses involve childcare, work, upcoming appointments, and “important meetings.”
 Many of those problems, particularly childcare, can be worked out before the intervention begins.

 I always recommend that the person enter treatment as soon as possible.
 From the family’s perspective, agreeing to wait a few days can be very problematic.
 Though there may be good reasons why the person can’t go immediately, within the next 48 hours, there should be a plan in place to get them to the agreed-upon facility within a safe and reasonable timeframe.
 Interventions are called when the situation has really gotten out of control, and the end of the road, for a person struggling with substance use, can be very bad.

 In the days following the intervention, the family should expect that the individual will drink or use even more than they were before, sort of a “last hurrah.”
 This can be very difficult to watch.
 Furthermore, as they continue to use, they may start to change their mind about going to an inpatient facility.
 They may talk to other people and get bad or biased information about what treatment is really like, and whether they need it or not.